Rugby union in Western Australia

 Rugby union in Western Australia describes the sport of rugby union being played and watched in the state of Western Australia.
-First introduced some time in 1868 it was the most popular football code until it was overtaken by Australian rules football in Western Australia in 1885.
-After a period of decline and recess between 1905-1927 it grew throughout the 20th century.
+First introduced some time in 1868 it was the most popular football code until it was overtaken by Australian rules there in 1885.
+After a period of decline and recess between 1905 and 1927 it grew throughout the 20th century.
 The governing body is the Western Australia Rugby Union (RugbyWA).

 Rugby clubs are centred on the metropolitan Perth and Fremantle, the game is uncommon elsewhere.
 Despite being the second most popular code with spectators, rugby has the distinction of holding the record attendance of any football code in the state, with 61,241 attending the Bledisloe Cup at Optus Stadium in 2019.

 Western Australia is the home of the Western Force, a franchise in the Super Rugby competition since 2006.
 Their home ground is NIB Stadium, which has a capacity of 20,500 spectators.
 The development team is the Perth Spirit, which has competed in the Australian Rugby Championship in 2007 and the National Rugby Championship since 2014.

 History

 Early history: 1860-1892

 Rugby was first played in the Colony of Western Australia in the late 1860s and early 1870s.

-One of the earliest matches was played in 1868 in Fremantle by a team from West Yorkshire Regiment against a local sides in Perth on the grounds of the Bishop’s Collegiate School.
+Rugby historian Sean Fagan cites a match played in 1868 in Fremantle by a team from West Yorkshire Regiment against a local sides in Perth on the grounds of the Bishop’s Collegiate School as an early example of rugby being played in the colony however historian Geoff Christian counters that these and other early matches were likely played under the Victorian (Australian) rules but that the local paper, the Fremantle Herald advocating strongly for the introduction of British rules in the colony based on the involvement of the English team.

-Rugby was the leading football code in the colony up until the mid 1880s before its popularity was overtaken by Australian rules football.
+Rugby is believed to have been established in 1876 by British expatriates in Perth who formed the first (rugby) football clubs and introduced it into the schools in 1879 after which it became the most popular football code, with several clubs playing in organised competitions by 1880.
+Rugby was the leading football code in the colony until the mid 1880s when its popularity was overtaken by Australian rules.